build web bundle, zip it, upload to my worker

 01

-Both zip bundles and APKs are stored in KV.
-25MB is enough for web bundles but tight for APKs.
-Stripping debug symbols and using assembleRelease instead of debug cuts size significantly.
+KV has a 25MiB limit per value.
+KV is fast but small.
+25MiB is enough for web bundles but tight for APKs.
+Stripping debug symbols and using assembleRelease instead of debug keeps size in check.

 02